APLS International | Donate

 APLS Timor-Leste

-The first APLS three day provider course ran in Timor-Leste this year, alongside two PLS courses.
+The first APLS three day provider course ran in Timor-Leste in 2023, alongside two PLS courses.
 Local clinicians from the first set of Timorese candidates, who were identified as having instructor potential, may attend further instructor development training in Fiji before the next round of APLS courses in Timor-Leste.

 Financially supported by RACS.
 APLS offer admin support, training and faculty members (funded by RACS).

-In 2024, APLS International will aim to support more 3 day courses and further local faculty development in Timor-Leste.
+APLS International will aim to support future 3 day courses and further faculty development in Timor-Leste.

 I would like to donate to APLS International